AugustasV/aws-bootcamp-cruddur-2023/journal/week4.md

 Database schema is like different namespaces in database.
 There is default namespace Public, it goes there if we are not specifying.
 Created schema is in `backend-flash/db/schema.sql` file.
 It's empty namespaces Seed.sql is mock up data to fill schema.sql file, so we could check if fields we created, and database created would fit.

+Installing PostgreSQL python driver is needed to integrate code with database.
+Specifying connection pool - so we would limit how many connections could be made at once